Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam/nodes/binning.rst

 The binning job template defines the streaming executable, the wall time and the parameters:

 * cellsize which is the size of the bin and it is specified in kilometers (more info about the binning algorithm http://www.brockmann-consult.de/beam/doc/help/index.html)
 * bbox that defines the area of interest.
-Its values defaults to -180,-90,180,90.
+Its value defaults to -180,-90,180,90.
 * algorithm defaulting to Minimum/Maximum (in this application, we want the maximum value).
 The other possible values are: "Maximum Likelihood" and "Arithmetic Mean"

 The job template includes the path to the streaming executable.